otaviomacedo/aws-batch-simulator/README.md

 You are planning to implement this system on [AWS Batch], describing the necessary infrastructure with the [CDK].
-In order to serve your traffic properly (based on your historical data), how many compute environments do you need?
-What compute capacity should they have?
+In order to serve your traffic properly, how many compute environments do you need?
+How much compute capacity should they have?
 Is it better to use Fargate, ECS or EKS compute environments?
-If using EKS, which allocation strategy is better:
-`BEST_FIT` or `BEST_FIT_PROGRESSIVE`?
+If using ECS or EKS, which allocation strategy is better: `BEST_FIT` or `BEST_FIT_PROGRESSIVE`?
 What will happen if you need to add another job queue?

-This library can help you answer all these questions by simulating traffic to your candidate infrastructure, before you deploy anything to AWS.
+This library can help you answer all these questions by simulating traffic to your candidate infrastructure, from your computer, before you deploy anything to AWS.

 ## Basic usage